jidehen/mcp-travel-server/step-by-step-tutorial.md

 3. **Provide context for the Duffle travel API as that is the API we will be using to get relevant travel information like available flights**
    - https://duffel.com/
+   - The endpoint I am using in this example is described at https://duffel.com/docs/api/v2/offers

 4. **Update our project with cursor rules**
    - Give Cursor Rules in order to make it mimic as best as possible an "expert" software engineer